Name

 time_spent

-The number of seconds the process has been running.
+The number of seconds the process has been running (user+system time, without time spent by child processes).

 cpu_percent